MS Stena Vision: Layout

 In her original layout, Stena Germanica had berths for 2,374 passengers and took 550 cars.
 Following refit, Stena Vision accommodates 1,700 passengers in a variety of standards of cabin.
 Her vehicle deck can take 360 cars.
 She is a Ro Ro ferry.

 Service

 From 1987 to 2010, Stena Germanica operated the overnight Gothenburg–Kiel route.

 From 1987 to 2000, Stena Germanica during the summer months operated the Gothenburg–Fredrikshavn route.

 Since 2010, Stena Vision has operated on the Karlskrona–Gdynia route.

-From 2023 she is scheduled to become the second ship on the Rosslare-Cherbourg route.
+In 2023, she became the second ship on the Rosslare-Cherbourg route.